du82/unfathoming/content/archive/2024/matrix-data.md

 Total number of domains: 15454
 Number of unique TLDs: 418</pre>" %}

-## Tracking potentially malicious people
+## Tracking potentially malicious (PoMa) people
-Being an organization with a lot of adversaries, we operate our own "Wanted List" of sorts and track, interact with, and gather intelligence data from thousands of users across a dozen platforms by utilizing bridges and custom clients.
-Here's the top
+Being an organization with a lot of adversaries, we operate our own "Wanted List" of sorts and track, interact with, and gather intelligence data from thousands of users across a dozen platforms by utilizing Matrix bridges and custom clients.
+Here's the top five:

-{% dropdown "Number of users on the wanted list", "<pre>Telegram users: 4149 Discord users: 914
+{% dropdown "Number of users on the PoMa list", "<pre>Telegram users: 4149 Discord users: 914
 WeChat users: 82
 Signal users: 59